MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Remove-ADPrincipalGroupMembership.md

 ```

 ### -MemberOf
-Specifies the Active Directory groups to add a user, computer, or group to as a member.
+Specifies the Active Directory groups to remove a user, computer, or group to as a member.
 You can identify a group by providing one of the following values.
 Note: The identifier in parentheses is the LDAP display name for the attribute.
 The acceptable values for this parameter are: